NCAR/climate-primer-water/doc/ch5_attribution.rst

 States.”
-In addition, the NCA5 states that, “Changes in multiple aspects of climate are apparent in every U.S. region … warming is apparent in every region … average annual precipitation is increasing in most regions, except in the Northwest, Southwest, and Hawai‘i, where precipitation has decreased … heavy precipitation events are increasing everywhere except Hawai‘i and the US Caribbean” (see NCA5 for further information on how CC affects the U.S.’s physical Earth systems, current and future risks, and what can be done to reduce those risks, in each of the 10 NCA5-defined regions.
+In addition, the NCA5 states that, “Changes in multiple aspects of climate are apparent in every U.S. region … warming is apparent in every region … average annual precipitation is increasing in most regions, except in the Northwest, Southwest, and Hawai'i, where precipitation has decreased … heavy precipitation events are increasing everywhere except Hawai'i and the U.S. Caribbean” (see NCA5 for further information on how CC affects the U.S.’s physical Earth systems, current and future risks, and what can be done to reduce those risks, in each of the 10 NCA5-defined regions.